 The term ‘reasonable excuse’ is not defined in the legislation and therefore the meaning is continually being reassessed by the courts and should be seen ‘in light of all the circumstances of the particular case’.

 HMRC should review each claim for a reasonable excuse based on the particular circumstances.
 HMRC expects that a taxpayer who has a reasonable excuse will rectify the failure to notify within a reasonable time of the reasonable excuse ending.
-Again, what is a reasonable period of time will be examined on a case-by-case basis.
+Again, whatis a reasonable period of time will be examined on a case-by-case basis.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login